 Statistics in golf can vary widely but it is generally accepted that almost half of golfers across the world have high handicaps above 24.

-This seems to be the target market of manufacturers which are advertising to the novice golfer the quick fix of being able to hit the ball long and straight by purchasing their brand.
+This seems to be the target market of manufacturers that are advertising to the novice golfer the quick fix of being able to hit the ball long and straight by purchasing their brand.

 How to save yourself shots with a distance finder click here.